paulsimroth/moralis_swap/README.md

 # Moralis DEX

-With this project I familiarized myself with Moralis asn Wagmi.
+With this project I familiarized myself with Moralis and Wagmi.
 This project is a dex similar to 1Inch or UniSwap where you can perform a swap between a selection of tokens.
+You can find the tutorial I followed [here](https://www.youtube.com/watch?v=t8U7GRrlYW8&list=PLk7ZYbFb3ivvE6VfcjVC3GLFKEc3dxF3u&index=101)

 ## Technology Stack & Tools